honestappalachia/haps-hidserv/README.md

     $ gpg --fingerpint mykey

 Back to the server.
-Once youve verified the fingerprints, go ahead and sign the client public key on the server:
+Once you've verified the fingerprints, go ahead and sign the client public key on the server:

     > sign